parezcoydigo/history475-spring-2013/pages/assignments.md

 **UPDATE 2/27** Please fill out a self-assessment of your blog posts through Week 8 on [this form](/selfassess1).

+**UPDATE 4/27** Please fill out a self-assessment of your blog posts for the second half of the semester on [this form](/selfassess2).

 For the second half of the semester, use [these guidelines](/guidelines) for your posts.

 ---